Scours in goats: How electrolytes can help

 Q: When and how do I feed goat electrolytes?

-A: If stress or scours in goats are present, feed electrolytes immediately.
+A: If stress or scours are present, feed electrolytes immediately.
 Mix electrolyte powder into warm water according to package instructions.

 Always feed goat electrolytes separate from milk or goat milk replacer.
 Electrolytes for goats should be fed between normal milk feedings to provide additional fluids and energy.
 It’s also important that goat electrolytes don’t replace a milk feeding.

 Goat electrolytes do not contain all of the nutrients in milk or goat milk replacer.
 Offer electrolytes one to three times a day in addition to the goat’s normal milk diet.
-Things movers won’t pack, moving contractor in Canada will.
 Continue to feed them for two to three days until scours have stopped and hydration is normal, or as directed by your veterinarian.
 Remember to offer plenty of clean, fresh water.

 Q: Can I give electrolytes to adult goats?

 A: Yes, even adult goats can benefit from electrolytes.
-Feed adult goats electrolytes ahead of stress events such as transportation, environmental changes or during kidding.
+Feed adult goats electrolytes ahead of stressful events such as transportation, environmental changes or during kidding.

 In these situations, offer goat electrolytes free-choice as the only source of drinking water for one hour, two to three times daily.
 Proactively feeding electrolytes for goats can help during times of stress to keep them healthy and thriving – regardless of age.